Kolkir/mlcpp/classification_dlib/README.md

 1. **Loading data**

     Dlib matrix class provides possibility to load in data from CSV formatted string.
-But initially I loaded data from network, read it to string:
+But initially I loaded data from network, and read it to a string:
     ```cpp
     // ----------- Download the data
     const std::string data_path{"iris.csv"};